DDS-MCSM/spring19-group-assignment-foreverdraft/README.md

 Description of the project.

 ### Goals
+1st is to reach the project end: that means having a coherent conclusion extracted from the analysis.

 ### Data acquisition
+Public data.
+Google.

 ### Cleansing and transformations
+Initial filtering.
+Grouping data according input type.

 ### Data analysis
+Categorization.

 ### Results / Conclusions.
+TBD